-Is a deed in lieu of foreclosure right for me?
+Is a deed in lieu of foreclosure right for you?

-You're experiencing a financial hardship such as reduced income, medical expenses or a divorce
+- You're experiencing financial hardship, such as reduced income, medical expenses, or divorce

-You tried for at least 90 to 120 days to sell your property at fair market value with the help of a licensed real estate agent, but were unsuccessful
+- You tried for at least 90-120 calendar days to sell your house at a fair market value with the help of a licensed real estate agency and weren’t successful

-- Information on any subordinate liens on the property, if applicable
+- Subordinate liens on the property, if applicable

 - Information on a loan modification, if you were considered for one